simjega/nupic.tools/README.md

 Each validator also exports a `name` so it can be identified for logging.

+Additionally, each validator must export a `priority`.
+This should be a number which must be bigger or equal to 0.
+A higher number means a higher priority.
+This validator with the highest priority is used to set the `target_url` attribute of the object passed to the callback function.

 You can add as many validators in the `validator` directory, and they will automatically be used.
 The current validators are:

 - *travis*: Ensures the last travis status was 'success'